 The purpose of this study was to assess whether warmer, more acidic winters will affect fecundity and offspring viability in the Olympia oyster, Ostrea lurida.
-The Olympia is the only oyster species native to the Pacific coast of North America (McGraw, 2009).
-Overharvest and pollution devastated populations in the early 1900’s, and today 2-5% of historic beds remain (Blake & Bradbury, 2012; Polson & Zacherl, 2009).
+The Olympia is an oyster species native to the Pacific coast of North America (McGraw, 2009).
+Overharvest and pollution devastated populations in the early 1900s, and today 2-5% of historic beds remain (Blake & Bradbury, 2012; Polson & Zacherl, 2009).
 Restoration efforts are afoot, but O. lurida may be further challenged by changing conditions, which are amplified along the Pacific coast (Barton, Hales, Waldbusser, Langdon, & Feely, 2012; Feely, Klinger, Newton, & Chadsey, 2012; Feely, Sabine, Hernandez-Ayon, Ianson, & Hales, 2008).
 Like other invertebrate species (Kelly, Padilla-Gamiño, & Hofmann, 2013; Parker, Ross, & O’Connor, 2011; Sanford & Kelly, 2011; Sunday et al., 2014; Thompson, O’Connor, Parker, Ross, & Raftos, 2015), O. lurida exhibits varying phenotypes among genetically distinct groups (Silliman, 2019), which can influence their sensitivity to environmental stressors (Bible & Sanford, 2016; Heare, Blake, Davis, Vadopalas, & Roberts, 2017; Heare, White, Vadopalas, & Roberts, 2018; Maynard, Bible, Pespeni, Sanford, & Evans, 2018; Silliman, Bowyer, & Roberts, 2018).
 Indeed, the two groups to measure the response of O. lurida larvae to ocean acidification found contrasting results ⎼ no effect (Waldbusser et al., 2016), and slower growth (Hettinger et al., 2012, 2013) ⎼ possibly a result of local adaptation.
 The source population used for experimental studies may therefore be a critical factor influencing climate-related findings.
-Therefore, this study leveraged oysters from three phenotypically distinct Puget Sound populations, which were hatchery-reared in common conditions to adulthood (Heare et al. 2017, 2018).

-Here, we investigate carryover effects of winter exposure to elevated temperature and high pCO2 on reproduction and offspring viability across multiple O. lurida populations.
+Here, we investigate carryover effects of winter exposure to elevated temperature and high pCO2 on reproduction and offspring viability across three phenotypically distinct Puget Sound populations, which were hatchery-reared in common conditions to adulthood (Heare et al. 2017, 2018).
 This is the first study to assess the combined effects of elevated winter temperature and pCO2 on reproduction, and the first to explore intergenerational carryover in an Ostrea spp.
 We exposed adult O. lurida to elevated temperature (+4°C), followed by elevated pCO2 (+2204 µatm, -0.51 pH, Figure 2).
-Gonad development, reproductive timing, and fecundity were assessed for the adults, and offspring performance was assessed in the field.
+Gonad development, reproductive timing, and fecundity were assessed for the adults in the laboratory, and offspring performance was assessed in the field.
 Elevated winter temperature was expected to impede gametogenic quiescence, presumably a critical annual event, subsequently reducing larval production.
-This prediction was in part based on observations of low larval yields in an O. lurida restoration hatchery (unpublished) following the winter 2016 marine heat wave in the Northeast Pacific Ocean (Gentemann, Fewings, & García-Reyes, 2017).
+This prediction was in part based on observations of low larval yields in an O. lurida restoration hatchery (Ryan Crim, unpublished) following the winter 2016 marine heat wave in the Northeast Pacific Ocean (Gentemann, Fewings, & García-Reyes, 2017).
 Similarly, we predicted that high pCO2 exposure would result in negative impacts due to increased energy requirements for calcification and cellular maintenance.
 Finally, we predicted that negative impacts would be amplified upon exposure to both conditions.
 By assessing the effects of winter warming and acidification on reproduction and offspring viability in multiple Olympia oyster populations, we provide an ecologically relevant picture of how the species will respond to ocean change.

 Methods